 Vittorio Magnago Lampugnani is professor for the History of Urban Design at the Swiss Federal Institute of Technology in Zurich and has his own architectural practice in Milan (Studio di Architettura) as well as another one in Zurich (Baukontor Architekten) with two associate partners.

 Born in Rome in 1951.
 Swiss primary school, Rome, German grammar school, Rome.
 Study of architecture at Rome and Stuttgart University; 1973 graduation and 1977 doctorate in architecture at Stuttgart University.
 Since 1978 member of the Baden-Württemberg Institute for Architects, since 1979 of the Deutscher Werkbund.
 1983 doctorate in architecture at Rome University.
 1987 prize awarded by the Comité International des Critiques d'Architecture.
 Since 1991 member of the Bund Deutscher Architekten, since 1995 of the Bund Schweizer Architekten.
 1992 - 96 member of the Architecture advisory board of the Deutsche Bank, Frankfurt am Main.
 1999 - 2002 member of the Scientific advisory boards of the Triennale di Milano and the Musée d’Architecture Français, Paris.
 2000 - 04 member of the Scientific advisory board of the Collegium Helveticum, Zurich, and of the Swiss science and technology council, Berne.
-Since 2001 member of the Internationale Bauakademie Berlin, the Novartis Campus Steering Comittee, Basel, the Novartis Campus Steering Committee East Hanover, New Jersey, the Novartis Campus Steering Committee Cambridge, Massachusetts, the Novartis Campus Steering Committee Shanghai, and the commission „Kunst am Bau“, ETH Zurich; since 2009 member of the advisory board of the Denklabor Villa Garbald in the canton Grisons (Bergell); 2006 prize of honour of the Union of freelance architects e.V., Munich; 2009 and 2011 assignment of the Golden Owl, ETH’s award for special merits in teaching; 2010 Bruno Zevi Book award of the International Committee of Architectural Critics.
+2001-2014 member of the Steering Committees of all Novartis Campus sites, 2012-2014 member of the design advisory board of Munich airport.
+Since 2001 member of the Internationale Bauakademie Berlin, the commission „Kunst am Bau“ ETH Zurich, and of the program advisory board of the Oskar von Miller Forum, Munich.
+2006 prize of honour of the Union of freelance architects e.V., Munich; 2009 and 2011 assignment of ETH’s award for special merits in teaching; 2010 Bruno Zevi Book award of the International Committee of Architectural Critics.

 1984 exhibition "The adventure of ideas in architecture 1750 - 1980" at the New National Gallery of Berlin (1985 under the title „L’avventura delle idee nell’architettura 1750 - 1980“ at the Milan Triennale).
 1987 exhibition "Le città immaginate: un viaggio in Italia“ (Imagined cities: a journey through Italy), mounted in the Triennale as well (with Vittorio Savi).
 1990 - 95 Director of the German Architecture Museum in Frankfurt am Main; with numerous exhibitions, symposia, conference series.
 1994 exhibition "Rinascimento.
 Da Brunelleschi a Michelangelo: La rappresentazione dell'architettura" in Palazzo Grassi in Venice (with Henry Millon); in 1995 – 96 the exhibition was shown in the National Gallery, Washington D.C., at the Musée des monuments historiques, Paris, and at the Altes Museum, Berlin.

 Since 1980 own architectural practice: first in Berlin, then in Milan and Zurich.
-Among his most important projects: office building in Block 109, Berlin (1991-1996), with Marlene Dörrie; housing group in Maria Lankowitz near Graz (1995-1999) with Marlene Dörrie and Michael Regner; entrance square of the Audi factory, Ingolstadt (1999-2001), with Wolfgang Weinzierl; urban design planning of Novartis Campus in St. Johann, Basel, (2001 ff); underground station Mergellina, Naples (2004ff); reshaping of the Donau banks, Regensburg (2004 ff), with Wolfgang Weinzierl and others; master plan Richti Quartier, Wallisellen, as well as planning of the open spaces and of a residential block with shops (2007-2014); parking garage in East Hanover, New Jersey (2011-2014).
+Among his most important projects: office building in Block 109, Berlin (1991-1996), with Marlene Dörrie; housing group in Maria Lankowitz near Graz (1995-1999) with Marlene Dörrie and Michael Regner; entrance square of the Audi factory, Ingolstadt (1999-2001), with Wolfgang Weinzierl; urban design planning of Novartis Campus in St. Johann, Basel, (2001 ff); underground station Mergellina, Naples (2004-2008); reshaping of the Donau banks, Regensburg (2004 ff), with Wolfgang Weinzierl and others; master plan Richti Quartier, Wallisellen, as well as planning of the open spaces and of a residential block with shops (2007-2014); parking garage in East Hanover, New Jersey (2011-2014).
 These and other projects have been published in the most significant architecture magazines, amongst them Casabella, Domus and Lotus international, Milan, Arquitectura Viva, Madrid, and AMC (Architecture, Mouvement, Continuité), Paris, as well as in expositions (individual and collective), for example the Biennale di Venezia.
 Member of various jurys for architecture competitions and prizes, among them the Praemium Imperiale, Tokyo (consultant); the Mies van der Rohe Award for European Architecture, Barcelona (chairman) and the Green Prize for Urban Planning, Harvard University.

 His most important architectural publications have all been translated into several languages; available in English are: Architecture of the 20th century in drawings, Rizzoli international, New York 1982; Architecture and city planning in the 20th century, Van Nostrand Reinhold, New York 1985; Encyclopaedia of 20th century architecture, Harry N. Abrams, New York 1986; Museum Architecture in Frankfurt 1980 - 1990, Prestel, Munich 1990; Museums for a New Millenium.
 Concepts, Projects, Buildings (Prestel, 1999), with Angeli Sachs; Novartis Campus.
 A Contemporary Work Environment.
 Premises, Elements, Perspectives, (Hatje Cantz Verlag, Ostfildern, 2009); "Stadtbau als Handwerk/Urban Design as Craft", (gta Verlag, 2011).